Jinhua: Railways

 Jinhua enjoys convenient transportation, being the communications center in southeast China between coastal and inland areas.
 It is one of the major hubs of land transportation in the country.
 The Zhejiang-Jiangxi, Jinhua-Wenzhou and Jinhua-Qiandaohu railways intersect in the city.
 The Hangzhou-Jinhua-Quzhou Expressway, the Jinhua-Lishui-Wenzhou Expressway, the No. 330 and 320 National Highways, and other provincial highroads traverse the area.
 The city aggregation around Jinhua Proper has formed a "Half-an-Hour's-Ride Economic Circle", there being merely a 90-minute and a 3-hour journey driving from the city to Hangzhou and Shanghai respectively.

+Public transit

 Metro

-Jinhua Rail Transit is a metro system in Jinhua, Yiwu and Dongyang.
+Jinhua Rail Transit is a metro system in Jinhua.
+Jinyidong Line connects the 2 districts of Jinhua to Yiwu and Dongyang.
 It was opened on August 30, 2022.

-Air
+Airports

-Yiwu Airport offers airlines destined for Beijing, Shanghai, Guangzhou, Shenzhen, Xiamen, Qingdao, and Hong Kong.
+Yiwu Airport provides service to major cities in China mainland and Hong Kong.

 Landmarks

 Jinhua Architecture Park, a collection of 17 pavilions designed by Chinese and international architects, is set on the banks of the Yiwu River.